1. Selenium IDE

 Selenium-Grid allows the Selenium-RC solution to scale for large test suites or test suites that must be run in multiple environments.

-With Selenium-Grid, multiple instances of Selenium-RC are running on various operating system and browser configurations;
+With Selenium-Grid, multiple instances of Selenium-RC are running on the various operating system and browser configurations;

 Each of these when launching register with a hub.